stretchnate/lms_vagrant/README.md

 6. cd lms (or cd <whatever you named the folder you unzipped/cloned>)

-7. if necessary make sure you have the lms svn repository checked out/cloned
+7. Ensure you have the lms svn repository checked out/cloned
+NOTE: if you choose a different location for your code repository in step 7 you will need to change the location in Vagrantfile for config.vm.synced folder for '/opt/local/apache2/htdocs' to the location you used.
+Likewise, you will need to adjust the symlink in step 8 to fit your location

+8. Ensure that you have a symlink from /opt/local/apache2/htdocs/library to /opt/local/apache2/htdocs/lms/library, if you don't have the symlink run the below command.
+	- ln -s /opt/local/apache2/htdocs/library /opt/local/apache2/htdocs/lms/library

-8. from within the lms directory (recenly cloned git repo) run
+9. from within the lms directory (recenly cloned git repo) run
 	- vagrant up

 This should install CentOS 7.1 on a new virtualbox environment, install Apache and php on that vbox, sync your local codebase to the vbox environment and configure apache and php.